shrfrn/movie-collection-part-1/vuejs-movie-manager-exercise.md

   id: String,                // Unique identifier
   title: String,             // Movie title
   director: String,          // Director's name

-  posterUrl: String,         // URL to the movie poster image
+  posterUrl: String,         // You can use a defualt posterUrl for now.
   runningTime: Number,       // Running time in minutes
   releaseYear: Number,       // Year of release
   actors: String[],          // Array of actor names
   genre: String              // Genre of the movie
 }

 export const movieService = {
   query,